mirsiadaty/goodness-of-translation/README.md

 ![GoodnessOfTrnsltn_boxplot_20231228112441_1703780681_478](https://github.com/mirsiadaty/goodness-of-translation/assets/28493384/a749edc9-0bea-4342-8ef8-9635aa3bbe38)

+# GOTS outliers explained: LLM responses
-# The following are the nine outlier translates flagged by the GOTS methodology.
-These are LLM’s responses to the prompts we formulated:
+The following are the nine outlier translates flagged by the GOTS methodology.
+These are LLM’s responses to the prompts we formulated.

 0
 record index= 10